Nvme816/ai-resume-site-ats-analytics/resume.md

 **Key Contributions**
 - Sustained secure uptime for regulated financial operations across AWS, edge and automation platforms
-- Contributed to a 60% reduction in P1 incidents by identifying low-signal alerts and escalating issues with business and security context
+- Contributed to a 60% reduction in P1 incidents by identifying low-signal alerts, and escalating issues with business and security context
 - Improved alert routing by flagging noisy alerts and supporting threshold tuning based on financial and security impact
-- Triaged cloud and automation failures across infrastructure, identity, and execution layers to restore service and prevent recurrence
+- Triaged cloud and automation failures across infrastructure, identity and execution layers to restore service and prevent recurrence
 - Maintained audit-ready monitoring, logging, and access telemetry to validate secure production execution

 ### Community Choice Financial Family of Brands | Remote